Coiot/cbr-main/src/albums/s2/episode33.md

   - scene_number: 30
     scene_title: "When their Bones in the Ocean Forever Will Be…"
     slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode33-scene30.jpg
     narration: "<p>The Soviets make peace with the Vandals, and as you can see at the bottom, Peje remains in red hands.
 The Vandals have officially been eliminated at 11th place (*cries*)</p><p></p><p>The Vandals are probably X2’s Merriam-Webster dictionary definition of an underdog.
-They were the 3rd worst civ per the Part 0 rankings, even worse than the Tuareg (remember them, neither did I MOVING ON).
+They were the 3rd worst civ per the Episode 0 rankings, even worse than the Tuareg (remember them, neither did I MOVING ON).
 They did pretty decently for the first bit of the game, until they started trademaxxing, with the Vandals glitching out and receiving stupid amounts of traders.
 Fueled by certified drip, they became X2’s Buccaneers, settling the Caribbean and even rumping (and eventually killing) the New Netherlands.
 From then they would stagnate for a bit, and even lose some territory from Total War, but would still move into Cycle 2 with a good hand.
 They started C2 with a gamble: using their unique unit to settle undefended cities and establish a solid mediterranean core.
 This gambit paid off, with them trapping Nigeria and even rumping the former science giant, becoming a frontrunner yet again to win.
 Though it wouldn’t last, as Marajoara’s snowballing led to the Vandal’s demise. </p><p></p><p>Genseric, you may have blundered at the very end, but you come out as one of the great unexpected rulers, a true legend.
 Keep that chin up king, your crown is slipping.</p>"
   - scene_number: 31
     scene_title: "P’kuee did Nothing Wrong"
     slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode33-scene31.jpg